wik-wav/Lozenge-Tessellation/content/01_Worldbuilding/Asaxi/Grammar_Structure/săsă (Quantifier).md

 ---
-title: săsă (Quantifier) - "All", "Entire", "Whole", "The full extent".
+title: săsă (Quantifier) - "All of", "Entire", "Whole", "The full extent".
 Word (Asaxi): săsă
 trnsltion.
-En: '"All", "Entire", "Whole", "The full extent".'
+En: all of, the entire (thing), the whole of, the full extent of
 tags:
   - Asaxi
   - language
   - grammar
+aliases:
+  - să-
 ---
 # săsă ([[39_Numerals & Mathematics]])